YOU ARE NO LONGER ORDINARY

 3 And he said, “Cast it on the ground.”
 So he cast it on the ground, and it became a serpent; and Moses fled from it.

-Before Moses cast his rod on the ground before God, it was very dry wood, staff, or stick with which he tended the flock of his father-in-law.
+Before Moses cast his rod on the ground before God, it was a mere dry wood, staff or stick with which he tended the flock of his father-in-law.
 However, after Moses had willingly surrendered his rod to God, it ceased to be an ordinary rod or staff to Moses.

-Although God continued to refer to it as Moses’ rod, Moses never once again called it his rod after his dramatic encounter with God.
-Instead, Moses always called it “the rod of God.”
+Although God continued to refer to it as Moses’ rod, yet Moses never for once again called it his own rod after his dramatic encounter with God.
+Rather, Moses always called it “the rod of God.”

-Moses had entirely and permanently relinquished any claim or right he had to his rod.
+Apparently, Moses had completely and permanently relinquished any claim or right he had to his rod.
 Therefore, he rightly called it “the rod of God.”

 When the Amalekites came and fought with the children of Israel in Rephidim, Moses instructed Joshua, saying, “Choose us some men and go out, fight with Amalek.
 Tomorrow I will stand on the top of the hill with the rod of God in my hand.”
 (Exo.
 17:9 NKJV).